 If you don’t understand something, ask the doctor to repeat it and explain it more.

-Don’t leave their office not understanding something they told you.
+Don’t leave their office not understanding something you were told.

 Don’t panic about this.
 It doesn’t mean they are a bad doctor.
-They can’t possibly know everything.
+Many doctors do listen and understand, but they can’t possibly know everything.
 Some conditions can be difficult to diagnose or easily confused with others.
 It might take time and tests to figure it out, or you might need to see a specialist.

 If they can’t pinpoint the exact condition straight away, it doesn’t mean they don’t believe you.